 Dates and Prices

-If you are interested in booking a date for your school for the coming autumn term (dates in October 2022), get in touch.
+If you are interested in booking a date for your school for the coming autumn term, get in touch.

 “I learnt a lot of fun stuff about drama that I didn’t already know.
 I learned that drama is not only acting.
 I learnt that the disciplines such as lighting are just as important as acting and that you need to collaborate with others to create a good play and that acting school can be many things and not just about the actors.”